About mineral titles

 In addition to the conditions on mineral titles, you must also do all of the following:

-- provide annual reports about reserves and production to the Department of Primary Industry and Resources between July 1 and July 14 every year
+- provide annual reports about reserves and production to the Department of Industry, Tourism and Trade between July 1 and July 14 every year

-- meet the terms of any contractual arrangement entered into with the Territory regarding developing, mining and processing mineral deposits in the lease area
+- meet the terms of any contractual arrangement entered into regarding developing, mining and processing mineral deposits in the lease area

 - carry out work in a way that interferes as little as possible with the rights of other occupiers of land around the lease area.